truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

     // Publish Webble, saves and publish Webble definition to a specified place somewhere (server or local).
 Includes
     // form input requiremnets from user.
     $scope.requestPublishWebble(whatWbl);

+    // Exports a Webble and all its needed templates (incl code files) to a webble code package file which can be
+    // imported to any other Webble World platform.
+    $scope.requestExportWebble(whatWbl);

     // Request Delete Webble, deletes a specified webble from the system. (the last (optional) parameter is a function that will be called when job is done)
     $scope.requestDeleteWebble(target, callbackFunc);